MicrosoftDocs/appcenter-docs/docs/analytics/handled-errors-events.md

 ## Event name

 We recommend giving the event a name that provides some contextual information.
-Handled errors can be very generic, so it’s necessary to provide some extra information that will identify an error in a more distinct way.
+Handled errors can be generic, so it’s necessary to provide some extra information that will identify an error in a more distinct way.
 An example of contextual information is the file/method name where the error is handled.

 **Example**:

-Let’s imagine a situation where you want to understand how often your users fail connecting to the WiFi.
+Let’s imagine a situation where you want to understand how often your users fail to connect to the WiFi.
 “UnknownHostException:ConnectWiFi”, where “UnknownHostException” is the generic name of the exception and “ConnectWiFi” is the method name.

 ## Event properties